NBISweden/SMS-5433_7261-MNase-seq/README.md

 ### Monitoring the pipeline run

-To monitor jobs in the queue:
+To monitor jobs in the queue (on Rackham):

 ```
 jobinfo -u <userid>